-The 1500 square foot X-ray crystallography suite on the first floor of BST3 houses the main equipment and is supplemented by two environmentally controlled rooms to grow, store, and monitor crystals, at ambient and at 4°C temperatures.
-Two X-ray generators and four detectors are controlled from a central room to initiate data collection, while the control room also permits direct entry to and constant visualization/adjustment of experiments going on in the adjacent generator rooms.
-Rigaku/MSC X-ray equipment is provided in a mix idealized for a variety of experimental sample types.
-Two high intensity, FR-E SuperBright generators and focusing optics provide a combination of existing rotating anode expertise and microfocus X-ray generation technology, yielding a flux within the same order of magnitude as a 2nd generation synchrotron bending magnet.
-Both ports on each generator are utilized and detectors include two Saturn 944 CCDs, one RAXIS IV++ image plate, and a high throughput RAXIS HTC image plate.
+The 1500 square foot X-ray crystallography suite on the first floor of BST3 houses the main equipment and is supplemented by two environmentally controlled rooms to grow, store, and monitor crystals, at 18°C and at 4°C temperatures.
+One X-ray generator and two detectors are controlled from a central room to initiate data collection, while the control room also permits direct entry to and constant visualization/adjustment of experiments going on in the adjacent generator rooms.
+Rigaku X-ray equipment is provided for variety of experimental sample types.
+The high intensity, FR-E SuperBright generator and focusing optics provide a combination of existing rotating anode expertise and microfocus X-ray generation technology, yielding a flux within the same order of magnitude as a 2nd generation synchrotron bending magnet.
+Both ports on each generator are utilized and detectors include a Saturn 944 CCD, and a high throughput RAXIS HTC image plate.
 All ports are equipped with VariMax optics to provide high intensity and highly focused X-ray beams, as well as X-stream 2000 cryogenic systems.
 Ports supporting the CCD detectors utilize HF (high flux) optics with computerized slit control, while HR (high resolution) optics are provided on ports supporting the image plate detectors.
-This mix allows for high quality data to be collected on small and normal sized crystals, as well as on crystals with large unit cells typically containing very large proteins, viruses, or protein-protein assemblies.
-One CCD port also has an ACTOR robot to automatically mount and collect data from up to 80 crystals for rapid screening, to determine which have the best diffraction characteristics.
+This mix allows for high quality data collection on small and normal sized crystals, as well as on crystals with large unit cells typically containing very large proteins, viruses, or protein-protein assemblies.
 In-house liquid and dry nitrogen gas is supplied for all cryogenic systems, as well as helium for beam path purging.

 In addition, the department is a member of a collaborative access team (SER-CAT, sector 22) at the APS (Advanced Photon Source) in Argonne, IL, to guarantee regular, 3rd generation synchrotron access to X-ray facility members when the absolute highest resolution possible is needed, only extremely small or very weakly diffracting crystals are available, or MAD/SAD phasing experiments are needed at non-standard wavelengths.

-Within the main X-ray crystallography suite are located three additional labs, devoted to crystallization, mounting, and computational analysis.
-The crystallization lab contains a HoneyBee 7+1 robotic system from Genomic Solutions for automatic preparation of crystallization screening trays, allowing for crystallization setups using 100 nL protein solution per drop, significantly reducing the amount of sample needed for crystal screening.
-It also contains Minstrel I systems for automatic and unattended imaging of samples in the trays, and a computer system for controlling/storing/viewing images.
-A second lab serves as an optical microscopy room, for crystal examination/mounting/freezing and manual monitoring of crystallization set-ups.
-It contains multiple Olympus SZX12, SZX7, and SZ-61 microscopes, with the high-end microscopes equipped with high-resolution cameras and interfaced with LCD monitors and workstations for image capturing and recording.
-The third lab serves as a computational room, containing multiple workstations, with stereo graphics capabilities, to facilitate rapid processing and analysis of incoming or previously collected data.
+Within the main X-ray crystallography suite are located two additional labs, devoted to mounting, and computational analysis.
+The optical microscopy room, facilitates crystal examination/mounting/freezing and manual monitoring of crystallization set-ups.
+It contains multiple Olympus SZX12, SZX7, and SZ-61 microscopes, with high-end microscopes equipped with high-resolution cameras interfaced with LCD monitors and workstations for image capturing and recording.
+The computational room, contains multiple workstations, to facilitate rapid processing and analysis of incoming or previously collected data.